dkundih/DavidBOT/README.md

 **Main project files**

-Visit https://github.com/dkundih/duality in order to see the duality project information.
+Visit https://github.com/dkundih/duality or https://pypi.org/project/duality/ in order to see the duality project information.

 **For whom is duality made for?**